shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 be high level and aspirational.
 Further design notes will specify in detail how individual capabilities will be implemented.

+Note, design notes related to the NEO Developer Experience should be prefixed with "NDX".
+For example, this design note is designated "NDX-DN01" to indicate "NEO Developer Experience Design Note #1".

 ## Overview

 > "Make the impossible possible, the possible easy, the easy elegant." - Moshé Feldenkrais